mieweb/docs/content/functions/task-management/task-list.md

 2. Click Task List on the left sidemenu.

-Either way will take you to the Task List.
+Either way will take uers to the Task List.
 It will default to open to Your Task List tab.
 It then lists all tasks assigned to your username and/or department(s).

 ![](../task-list.assets/1de0692a0b3d887d2771a0f31e7a4a65.png)

 ## Task Notifications of Tasks Assigned to You

-You can be alerted via email and/or SMS Text when a task gets assigned to you  There are 2 available My Settings Preferences that can be setup to allow the specific logged in user to be alerted of tasks being assigned to them.
+Users can be alerted via email and/or SMS Text when a task gets assigned to you  There are 2 available My Settings Preferences that can be setup to allow the specific logged in user to be alerted of tasks being assigned to them.

 ![](../task-list.assets/f1ac148f3f29cf6c70182080966a68f0.png)